 Wake up to a hearty Crock Pot Peanut Butter Oatmeal recipe.
-It’s so easy to throw all your ingredients in your slow cooker and enjoy a nutritious and delicious breakfast the next morning.
+It’s so easy to throw all your ingredients in your slow cooker and enjoy a nutritious and delicious breakfast the following day.

 If you haven’t tried an Overnight Crockpot recipe, you’re in for a treat.
-This oatmeal in the crockpot is so easy!
+Oatmeal in the crockpot is so easy!

-Just throw all your ingredients in your slow cooker and in the morning breakfast is done.
+Just throw all your ingredients in your slow cooker, and in the morning, breakfast is made.